CachyOS/bin-pastebin/readme.md

 a statically linked binary (the docker image runs on scratch !), which makes it extremely easy to deploy.

-Try it out on: https://basedbin.fly.dev
+Try it out on: https://paste.cachyos.org

 ## Clients

+> Unlike the original project which basically allow you to upload anything, this is a true pastebin that only allows uploading text files (files with mimetype `text` and some other text files like json, etc.), see [upload.rs](src/routes/upload.rs) for more information.

 ### Web